Why we do what we do

 In 2019, over countless cups of coffee, we couldn’t get away from the fact that a different approach was needed to overcome the entrenched problems facing the social sector.
 Despite having secure jobs and steady bills, we decided to take the leap and do something about it – and so the Collective Impact Agency (CIC) was born.

 We do what we do because we believe that the current system (health, social care, welfare, charities, local government, education) is simply not working for the people who need it the most.
-There are countless challenges - a fragmented social sector, weak individual organisations competing for resources, massive scale and diversity of challenges, too great a focus on 'delivering services' - so the Collective Impact Agency exists to make ‘the system’ work better for real people.
+There are countless challenges - a fragmented social sector, weak individual organisations competing for resources, massive scale and diversity of challenges, too great a focus on 'delivering services' - so the Collective Impact Agency exists to make ‘the system’ work better for people and communities.

 We believe that the best way to achieve that is to help organisations and people work together better.
-We build alliances, train people in our ‘anti-leadership’ methodology, and work as ‘system stewards’ to drive change at the system level through collective actions.
+We work as ‘system stewards’ to drive change at the system level through collective actions, build alliances and train people in our ‘anti-leadership’ methodology.

 Here are a few of the principles that inform our work: